 Executive Elite member earns 80% commission on every sale.
 He gets 6 positions in the advertising rotator.

-If you are let’s say at Deluxe level and you find a person who will join the Master level, your commission is still only $1,400 since you are Deluxe.
+If you are let’s say at the Deluxe level and you find a person who will join the Master level, your commission is still only $1,400 since you are Deluxe.

 The rest of the commission goes to the upper-level members.